robhagemans/pcbasic/INSTALL.md

 | `beep`                                    | OSX, Linux, other | optional    | sound in cli/text interface

-#### Building from GitHub repository source ####
+#### Building from source ####
-The instructions above refer to the source *distribution*, which has pre-built documentation files and other niceties.
+The Python distribution of PC-BASIC described above contains precompiled documentation and Windows binaries for SDL2, SDL2_gfx and ANSI|pipe.
-If you wish to use the source code as-is in the GitHub repo, you'll need to build the docs yourself.
-Note that `pcbasic -h` will fail if you omit this.
+If you wish to use the source code as-is in the GitHub repo, you'll need to build these yourself.
 Compiling the documentation requires the Python modules [`lxml`](https://pypi.python.org/pypi/lxml/3.4.3) and [`markdown`](https://pypi.python.org/pypi/Markdown).
-Of course, you'll also need [`git`](https://git-scm.com/) and all the PC-BASIC dependencies listed above.
+You'll also need [`git`](https://git-scm.com/), [`setuptools`](https://pypi.python.org/pypi/setuptools) and all the PC-BASIC dependencies listed above.

 1. Clone the github repo